-The LioN-X and LioN-Xlight variants convert standard input, standard output or IO-Link signals from sensors & actuators into an industrial Ethernet protocol (PROFINET, EtherNet/IP, EtherCAT®, Modbus TCP, CC-Link IE Field Basic) and/or into a cloud protocol (REST API, OPC UA, MQTT).
+The LioN-X device variants convert standard input, standard output or IO-Link signals from sensors & actuators into an industrial Ethernet protocol (PROFINET, EtherNet/IP, EtherCAT[®], Modbus TCP, CC-Link IE Field Basic) and/or into a cloud protocol (REST API, OPC UA, MQTT).
 For the first time, there is now Syslog on board.
 The robust 8 port housing design allows the use even in harsh environments where e.g. weld field immunity, high temperature ranges or protection class IP67 & IP69K are needed.
-There are also LioN-Xlight single protocol versions available with a limited feature set at a highly attractive price point.

-Use all benefits of the Lumberg AutomationTM product solution by additionally downloading the configuration tool LioN-Management Suite V2.0 from www.belden.com to enable e.g. a fast and easy parameterization of the connected IO-Link devices via the embedded IODD interpreter.
+Use all benefits of the Lumberg Automation[TM] product solution by additionally downloading the configuration tool LioN-Management Suite from www.belden.com to enable e.g. a fast and easy parameterization of the connected IO-Link devices via the embedded IODD interpreter.